guudie/cloth-sim/readme.md

   * `SDL2` ([libsdl.org](https://www.libsdl.org/)), which provides rendering functionality

 ### Build and run
 With GNU make installed, open cmd/terminal in the `cloth-sim/` folder and run the command `make`, the output executable with be named `app`.
+Note that you may need some additional dynamic/shared libraries installed system wide in order to compile and run the app properly.

 Before running the file, generate data by running `py generate_tests.py` to get cloth information; this command will generate a `data.txt` text file.

 Run `app`.

 ### Prebuilt executable (for windows)
 If building the program yourself is not an option, you can unzip `application.zip`, which contains the executable itself (`app.exe`), and a pre-generated `data.txt` file.
+Similar to compiling the program yourself, you may need some dynamic libraries installed system wide which, hopefully, already came with the operating system.
+Otherwise, you can download any missing `.dll`s from a Google search.

 ### Interactions
 Move the cursor close to a point (particle) in the cloth, click and hold left mouse button to pick up a particle near the position of the mouse, drag the mouse while holding to see effect.